jacobhenn/guac/README.md

 ## install

-`guac` should work on all of [these](https://github.com/crossterm-rs/crossterm#tested-terminals) terminals, and almost certainly more (basically any modern terminal regardless of OS). if you have the [rust toolchain](https://www.rust-lang.org/tools/install) installed, simply:
+`guac` should work on all of [these](https://github.com/crossterm-rs/crossterm#tested-terminals) terminals, and almost certainly more (basically any modern terminal regardless of OS).

+### pre-built

+download a pre-built executable of the latest [release](https://github.com/jacobhenn/guac/releases).

+### compile yourself

+if you have the [rust toolchain](https://www.rust-lang.org/tools/install) installed, simply:

 ```
 $ git clone https://github.com/jacobhenn/guac.git